 As the saying goes, “I scream, you scream, we all scream for ice cream!”
 If you’re passionate about America’s favorite summertime dessert, it’s understandable that you’d be interested in learning how to start an ice cream truck or shop.

 Business planning is a broad term that encompasses many aspects of launching a startup.
 You may end up with a formal, written business plan that you’ll present to investors and banks.
-At minimum, the process of mapping how to start an ice cream shop should include factors such as:
+At minimum, the process of mapping how to start an ice cream business should include factors such as:

 If you feel your ice cream business could fill an under-served niche, it’s time to start the paperwork – a process that involves applying for: